maxitg/SetReplace/.github/CONTRIBUTING.md

 ./install.wls
 ```

 The paclet will be installed in your system, replacing any existing version of the paclet you may have.
-This will allow you to load the paclet in future by running simply ``Get["SetReplace`"] ``.
+This will allow you to load the paclet in the future by running simply ``Get["SetReplace`"] ``.

-A less frequently updated version is available through the Wolfram public paclet server and can be installed with `PacletInstall["SetReplace"]`.

 ### Writing code